-Most project mangers work daily to make sure that all work is covered by appropriate resources that have enough time available to do the work necessary to complete a project.
+Most project manger’s work daily to make sure that all work is covered by appropriate resources that have enough time available to do the work necessary to complete a project.
 When resources are overbooked they are called Overallocated.

 In this lesson we will discuss: